LukoJy3D/perfect100/guides/Beat_Saber/Beat_Saber.md

 Owned by **29.5%** of players

-_Get 100 kilometers travelled hand distance or more._
+Objective: _Get 100 kilometers travelled hand distance or more._

 ---